 Successful implementation of the COG Plan requires the identification and assignment of resources necessary for continuity purposes.
 In situations where relocation of any or all of the identified King County Government functions is not necessary, administrative and logistics support may be minimal.
-Individual Continuity of Operations (COOP) Plans for key partners should include provisions for prioritizing such support for COG purposes.
+Individual Continuity of Operations (COOP) Plans for key stakeholders and departments who have key assignments should include provisions for prioritizing such support for COG purposes.
 In situations where relocation of any or all of the King County Government functions is necessary, the following table provides a listing of the primary required resources and the assigned entity for providing and setting up the resource.
 When additional resources and logistical support are needed to implement the COG Plan, assigned partners should communicate with the King County EOC; requests for resources and logistical support are to be submitted through the standard emergency support process.

-Primary Resource Assigned Entity IT Resources (computers, monitors, printers, network support, etc.) KCIT Phone and Radio Resources (landline, VoIP, cellular, 800 MHz radios, etc.) KCIT Transportation Resources (individual vehicles, trucks, other vehicles) DES-Fleet Services Transportation Resources (mass conveyance) Metro Transportation Resources (VIP transport, helicopters, etc.) KCOEM (with KCSO) Office Resources (furniture, cabinets, chairs, etc.) DES-Fleet Services Office Resources (relocation and movement) DES-FMD Security Resources (security personnel) DES-FMD; KCSO Food Resources (catering, water, shelf-stable meals, etc.) КСОЕМ Cleaning and Maintenance Resources DES-FMD Facility Resources (office space, building support services, etc.) DES-FMD Records Management (orders, rules, and proclamations, etc.) DES-RALS
+Primary Resource Assigned Entity IT Resources (computers, monitors, printers, network support, etc.) KCIT Phone Resources (landline, VoIP, cellular, etc.) KCIT Radio Resources (800 MHz radios) PSERN Transportation Resources (individual vehicles, trucks, other vehicles) DES-Fleet Services Transportation Resources (mass conveyance) Metro Transportation Resources (VIP transport, helicopters, etc.) KCOEM (with KCSO) Office Resources (furniture, cabinets, chairs, etc.) DES-Fleet Services Office Resources (relocation and movement) DES-FMD Security Resources (security personnel) DES-FMD; KCSO Food Resources (catering, water, shelf-stable meals, etc.) KCOEM Cleaning and Maintenance Resources DES-FMD Facility Resources (office space, building support services, etc.) DES-FMD Records Management (orders, rules, and proclamations, etc.) DES-RALS